 All required changes in projects need to be analyzed, discussed, and assessed against the validity and real needs.
 Identified changes in scope, requirements, and estimates are documented, prioritized, and planned for realization if they are assessed as valid and needed.

 All involved and interested parties in the projects are informed about the changes and updated planning.

 External parties management

-External parties that are not part of the organization involved in the program may need to receive frequent information about milestones and general projects realizations, financial status or need to be able to provide information, assistance or feedback.
+External parties that are not part of the organization involved in the program may need to receive frequent information about milestones and general realization of projects, financial status, or need to be able to provide information, assistance, or feedback.

-Agreements, contracts, services and different events may be important for fast and reliable projects realizations.
+Agreements, contracts, services, and different events may be important for fast and reliable realization of projects.